oncore200/ubuntu/README.md

 | 5      | Exit Tool                           |

-⚠️ Notes
+## ⚠️ Notes

-    Aliases are added only if they don't already exist in your shell configuration (.bashrc or .zshrc).
+-Aliases are added only if they don't already exist in your shell configuration (.bashrc or .zshrc).

-    Flatpak and Snap updates are skipped if not installed.
+-Flatpak and Snap updates are skipped if not installed.

-    Setup Ubuntu checks for missing packages before installing.
+-Setup Ubuntu checks for missing packages before installing.

-📜 License
+## 📜 License

 This project is released under the MIT License.